 - Is younger than 3 months old and has a rectal temperature of 100.4 F (38 C) or higher

-- Is 3 months or older and has a fever of 102 F (38.9 C) or higher without any other explainable factors, such as a recent vaccination
+- Is 3 months or older and has a fever of 100.4 F (38 C) or higher and seems to be ill

 Your urinary system includes your kidneys, ureters, bladder and urethra.
-All play a role in removing waste products from your body.
+All play a role in removing waste products from your body via urine.

 Tubes called ureters carry urine from your kidneys down to your bladder, where it is stored until it exits the body through another tube (the urethra) during urination.

-Vesicoureteral reflux can develop in two forms, primary and secondary:
+Vesicoureteral reflux can develop in two types, primary and secondary:

 - Secondary vesicoureteral reflux.
 The cause of this form of reflux is most often from failure of the bladder to empty properly, either due to a blockage or failure of the bladder muscle or damage to the nerves that control normal bladder emptying.